ptatarczuk/ptatarczuk/README.md

 -->

-🔭 I’m currently working on finding my first job as junior fullstack developer.
+- 🔭 I’m currently working on finding my first job as junior fullstack developer.

-🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning Typescript.

-👯 I’m looking to collaborate on anything that will increase my coding and cooperation skills.
+- 👯 I’m looking to collaborate on anything that will increase my coding and cooperation skills.

-🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...

-💬 Ask me about anything related to Java, Spring or React, Im happy to help or learn something new.
+- 💬 Ask me about anything related to Java, Spring or React, Im happy to help or learn something new.

+- ⚡ Fun fact: ...

 ## ⚡ Technology Stack ⚡